 8-9pm - Take off your saddle shoes and get ready for the sock hop!

 Attire is casual.
 We want all of our guests to feel comfortable.
 If you would like, join in the theme and dress in your 1950's best and you will be entered into the best dressed contest!

 Please click here to be routed to our ticket page.
 This is our online ticket sales option.
 If you prefer to send in money directly to our office please contact Sara and she will send you the mailing address.

 All are welcome, but if you would like to attend our event for free, please follow this link or call Sara to confirm our attendance.
 We will need to order enough food for everyone!
 Also, would ask that if you order free ticket that you indeed attend.
 Our generous supports paid donated their money to you.

 Our youtube Channel is the main place that videos are uploaded and shared.
 Please visit to see our archive and don't forget to subscribe so you can watch our videos as soon as they are released.

-Watch this video to find out how a girl from small town, Boone, Iowa decided to dedicate her life to telling the stories of Iowa's Veterans.
+Watch this video to find out how a girl from small town, Boone, Iowa decided to dedicate her life to telling the stories of Iowa's veterans through video production.

 As we honor the 100th anniversary of Armistice Day we take a moment to honor a few of our veterans who are also over the age of 100.